MathieuUrstein/HEIG.AMT.Project01/README.md

 Welcome to the main repository for the first project of the AMT course at HEIG-VD.

-This project is a simple Java EE application that manage user accounts.
+This project is a simple Java EE application that manages user accounts.
 All the information about these accounts is stored in a MySQL database.

 ## Deploy the Java EE application